-Falletta is a member of the esteemed American Academy of Arts and Sciences, has served by presidential appointment as a Member of the National Council on the Arts during the Bush and Obama administrations, and is the recipient of many of the most prestigious conducting awards.
+Falletta is a member of the esteemed American Academy of Arts and Sciences, has served by presidential appointment as a Member of the National Council on the Arts during the George W. Bush and Obama administrations and is the recipient of many of the most prestigious conducting awards.
 She has conducted over 1,600 orchestral works by 600-plus composers, including over 125 works by women.
 Credited with performing more than 150 world premieres, ASCAP has honored her as “a leading force for music of our time”.
-In 2019, JoAnn was named Performance Today’s 2019 Classical Woman of The Year.
-The award, which was given for the first time, honors the women who have made a lasting impact on classical music.
-In June 2018, Classic FM listed JoAnn among the world’s top 10 women conductors citing her “extraordinary musicality.”
+In 2019, JoAnn was named Performance Today’s first Classical Woman of The Year, calling her a “tireless champion,” and lauding her “unique combination of artistic authority and compassion, compelling musicianship and humanity.”

-She received her undergraduate degree from the Mannes School of Music, and her master’s and doctorate degrees from The Juilliard School.
-When not on the podium, JoAnn enjoys writing, cycling, yoga, and is an avid reader.
+After earning her bachelor’s degree at Mannes, Falletta received master’s and doctoral degrees from The Juilliard School.
+When not on the podium, JoAnn enjoys playing classical guitar, writing, cycling, yoga and is an avid reader.